aosabook/500lines/functionalDB/chapter.md

       (= :db/add operation) (assoc attr :value (CS/union (:value attr) value)) (= :db/remove operation) (assoc attr :value (CS/difference (:value attr) value))))
 ````
-Once we have the updated attribute, all that is left is to remove the old value from the indices and add the new one to them, and then construct the new layer with the updated indices and storage.
-These two last steps are  just like is done when removing or adding an entity to the database.
+All that remains is to remove the old value from the indexes and to add the new one to them, and then construct to the new layer with all of our updated components.
+Luckily, we can leverage the code we wrote for adding and removing entities to do this!

-### Transacting
+### Transactions

 All the operations described before (add / remove / edit) do a single operation on a single entity.
 The return value from them is the database as it was before the operation  topped with an additional layer.
 Yet, a key requirement of any database is the ability to perform a transaction that includes several operations, possibly on several elements, while: